 Water is a limiting factor in Florida citrus production during the majority of the year because of the low water-holding capacity of our sandy soils and the nonuniform distribution of rainfall.
 In Florida, the major portion of rainfall occurs from June through September, but rainfall is usually scarce from February to May.
-The latter period coincides with the critical stages of leaf expansion, bloom, fruit set, and fruit enlargement, and additional irrigation is necessary to reduce the negative effects of water stress.
+The latter period coincides with the critical stages of leaf expansion, flowering, fruit set, and fruit enlargement, and additional irrigation is necessary to reduce the negative effects of water stress.
 Adequate irrigation management is key to optimize water use and increase crop yield.
 Several weather-, soil-, and plant-based methods are available for irrigation management.
 The most-used methods rely on weather stations to calculate evapotranspiration (ET), which is the combination of water lost by plant transpiration and removal of water from soils and wet surfaces by evaporation.
-Therefore, ET plays a critical role in agricultural irrigation management.